dishmint/Markdown2WL/README.md

 The goal of this repo is to establish Markdown Import and Export Converters as well as a standalone Markdown parser.

+The current parser provides reasonable coverage of markdown syntax.
+A demo notebook is included in the Parser directory.
+Feel free to add issues for subpar/unsatisfcatory parsing, or where the Symoblic structure could use improvement.

+A package to Render the parse list is coming, as well as Import / Export converters so you can import Markdown files as Symbolic Markdown, or as a Notebook!

 ---
 Installation:
 1. Download the zip and extract it on your machine